Skip to main content

 Toi o Tamaki - Auckland Art Gallery

-Toi o Tāmaki (Auckland Art Gallery) demonstrates how Mana Whenua engagement across a project’s life can directly lead to unique, meaningful and beautiful design outcomes.
+Demonstrating how Mana Whenua engagement can lead to unique, meaningful and beautiful design outcomes.

 Universal design